chgagne/english/_pages/research.md

 title: "Research"
 ---

-My research interests are on the elaboration of methods for machine learning and stochastic optimization and their applications.
+My research interests lie on the elaboration of methods for machine learning and stochastic optimization and their applications.

 - Methods
     - Deep Neural Networks